microsoft/PartsUnlimited/docs/HOL-Error_Reporting_and_Monitoring_with_DataDog/README.md

     }
 ```

-Let's also log when a user has a failed login attempt.
+Lets also log when a user has a failed login attempt.
 Navigate to the AccountController.
 Just underneath ModelState.AddModelError we want to trace the error and log it to DataDog.

 ```csharp
     public class AccountController : Controller